 Green roofs and walls may not be appropriate in certain settings, particularly for heritage assets and in Conservation Areas.
+Any such proposal would need to carefully consider the impact of the green roof/green wall/associated structural changes on site character/significance, in accordance with Policy HE1 in Plan:MK.

-In general, where the Council requires a green roof or wall as a condition for granting planning permission it should be designed to primarily benefit biodiversity.
+In general, green roofs and walls should be designed to primarily benefit biodiversity.
 For more information about the Council's expectations of developers in relation to biodiversity please refer to the Biodiversity Supplementary Planning Document.